-- (a) "Autonomous technology data recorder" is a mechanism, in addition to, and separate from, any other mechanism required by law, installed in an autonomous vehicle to record technical information about the status and operation of the vehicle's autonomous technology sensors for 30 seconds prior to a collision and at least 5 seconds after a collision or until the vehicle comes to a complete stop, whichever is later. - (b) "Autonomous vehicle" means any vehicle equipped with technology that is a combination of both hardware and software that has the capability of performing the dynamic driving task without the active physical control or monitoring of a natural person whether or not the technology is engaged, excluding vehicles equipped with one or more systems that enhance safety or provide driver assistance but are not capable of driving or operating the vehicle without the active physical control or monitoring of a human.
-For the purposes of this article an "autonomous vehicle" meets the definition of Levels 3, 4, or 5 of the Society of Automotive Engineers' Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems, Standard J3016.

-- (c) "Deployment" means the operation of an autonomous vehicle on public roads by members of the public who are not employees, contractors, or designees of a manufacturer or other testing entity. - (1) "Deployment" also includes when the manufacturer sells, leases, or otherwise makes autonomous vehicles available for use outside of a testing program. - (2) "Deployment" also includes the operating of autonomous vehicles outside of a testing program where transportation services are provided to members of the public and a fee is charged. - (d) The definitions specified in Section 227.02 of Article 3.7 shall also apply to this article.
+- (a) "Autonomous technology data recorder" is a mechanism, in addition to, and separate from, any other mechanism required by law, installed in an autonomous vehicle to record technical information about the status and operation of the vehicle's autonomous technology sensors for 30 seconds prior to a collision. - (b) "Autonomous vehicle" means any vehicle equipped with technology that is a combination of both hardware and software that has the capability of performing the dynamic driving task without the active physical control or monitoring of a natural person, excluding vehicles equipped with one or more systems that enhance safety or provide driver assistance but are not capable of driving or operating the vehicle without the active physical control or monitoring of a human.
+For the purposes of this article an "autonomous vehicle" meets the definition of levels 3, 4, or 5 of the SAE International's Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles, Standard J3016 (APR2021), as may be revised, which is hereby incorporated by reference. - (c) "Deployment" means the operation of an autonomous vehicle on public roads by members of the public who are not employees, contractors, or designees of a manufacturer or for purposes of sale, lease, providing transportation services or transporting property for a fee, or otherwise making commercially available outside of a testing program. - (d) The definitions specified in Section 227.02 of Article 3.7 shall also apply to this article.